sideeq12/sideeq12/README.md

-### Good codes is like good joke, you don't have to rack brain too deep before you get it
+### Good codes are like good jokes, you don't have to rack brain too deep before you get it